 The Design Dignity Dementia Team: Richard Fleming, John Zeisel, Kirsty Bennett, Jan

 Golembiewski, Kate Swaffer, and Lynda Henderson.

-If you would like to share something about the manifesto please use the chat button to the right of this box.
+If you would like to comment on the manifesto please use the chat button in the bottom right hand corner of the screen.